gracewang723/Algo_Course/index.rst

 * Expose to real, latest researches of techniques applied in these sciences

-* Lot’s of literature would be used and studied
+* Lots of literature would be used and studied

 * How to use techniques to solve the problems in these fields?